jordandanhKSU/TournamentBotKSU/README.md

 - Skip MVP button: allows admins to skip MVP voting
 - Next Game / Re-Check-In button: restarts the tournament process

-# Known Bugs
-  With matchmaking, sometimes the main role is not prioritized.

-  Data from the .db file is not exported correctly.

-  Games Played are getting updated multiple times for some players

-  On a Check In List, the Check In, Leave and Volunteer sometimes do not get disabled when they are no longer needed

-# Left to be Developed

-  - Finish implementation of Docker support
-  - Add support for other games.
-(Riot Games’ other titles: Valorant or Teamfight Tactics)
-  - Proper command to export data from the database to Google Sheets

-# Potential Issues
-  The matchmaking algorithm has issues balancing with the primary role preferences in mind.
-The algorithm has trouble prioritizing player role preferences and decides to be optimized for their secondary or tertiary roles.

-  Riot Games API key has problems with not being able to operate under KSU Wi-Fi.

-  Riot Games API key needs to be regenerated every 24 hours.

 # How to Use Bot

 ## /link and /rolepreference